-As at 31 December 2021, if interest rates on net exposures of variable-rate interest-bearing bank borrowings had been 30 basis points (2020: 30 basis points) higher/lower with all other variables held constant, post-tax loss for the year of the Group would have been approximately HK\$18,000 (2020: HK\$57,000) higher/lower due to net interest expense paid on market interest rate.
+As at 31 December 2022, if interest rates on net exposures of variable-rate interest-bearing bank borrowings had been 30 basis points (2021: 30 basis points) higher/lower with all other variables held constant, post-tax loss for the year of the Group would have been approximately HK\$1,000 (2021: HK\$18,000) higher/lower due to net interest expense paid on market interest rate.

-As at 31 December 2021 and 2020, the Group's loan receivables were all issued at fixed rates which expose the Group to fair value interest rate risk.
+As at 31 December 2022 and 2021, the Group's loan receivable was all issued at fixed rate which expose the Group to fair value interest rate risk.
 Management considers the fair value exposure of the fixed rate loan receivables is insignificant to the Group.